 The South Carolina benchmark plan does include coverage for both basic and major dental services for children.

-Three insurers offer stand-alone dental plans through the South Carolina exchange
+Which insurers offer dental coverage through the South Carolina marketplace?

-In 2022, three insurers offer stand-alone individual/family dental coverage through the health insurance marketplace in South Carolina.
+In 2023, five insurers offer stand-alone individual/family dental coverage through the health insurance marketplace in South Carolina.
 These are dental plans that are not included with a medical plan and must be purchased separately:

 - BEST Life